 - Term 1: September – December

 - Term 4: June – August

-The AHP’s core teaching is based around deep personal reading and reflection and critical conversations through highly interactive lectures and tutorials.
+The AHP’s core teaching is based around deep reading and reflection on important primary and secondary sources, as well as critical conversations in highly interactive lectures and tutorials.

-Knowledge questions guide students through the reading list, helping them to organise their thoughts and highlighting key ideas that will be explored later.
-These are the questions that will guide tutorials but students are expected to work through them ahead of time and come to tutorials ready to share and discuss their thoughts.
+Knowledge questions guide students through the reading list, helping them to organise their thoughts and highlighting key ideas that will be explored later in tutorials.
+Students are expected to work through them ahead of time and come to tutorials ready to share and discuss their thoughts.

 Your course tutor is here to support you as you work through the courses.
 You may not have the same tutor for all of your courses but all of our tutors are supportive and approachable.
 They will send you regular emails to keep you on track and remind you of key events within the school.
 Please direct your course questions to them – they are here to help with your progress through, and understanding of, the course.